 So what gives?
-According to Dr. Andrew Albert, medical director of digestive health at Advocate Illinois Masonic Medical Center, lack of awareness is a major reason why patients may not be lining up to schedule their colonoscopy.
+According to Dr. Andrew Albert, medical director of digestive health at Advocate Illinois Masonic Medical Center in Chicago, lack of awareness is a major reason why patients may not be lining up to schedule their colonoscopy.

 “Education is a huge part of this.
 We can’t begin to solve this problem until we’ve raised awareness of the issue,” Dr. Albert says.
 “We should start with the basics and educate consumers on where the colon is.
 That conversation can then lead to another one about screenings.
 Colonoscopies can be an embarrassing topic, but it shouldn’t have to be.
 Patients should feel comfortable talking to one another and their doctor about this important screening tool.
 It can literally help save lives.”

 To help clear up confusion, Dr. Albert dishes the truth on three common misconceptions about colorectal cancer: